How media influences your child at 9-18 years

 - What do ABC News Verify and AAP FactCheck say about this information?

 You can help to limit the influence of advertising on your child by talking about how advertising sells ideas as well as products.
-For example, you could encourage your child to ask:
+Ask:

 - Does this advertisement link the product with a particular kind of lifestyle?